Build trust through communication

 - Gas/Wood Inserts: What size backing plate do I need

 All of these questions help both parties.
-They help you, the homeowner, by getting you lots of information so you know what the process will look like, what additional or ongoing costs there could be, etc. It helps the dealer by letting them know you are serious about the installation.
-Any reputable fireplace dealer should easily be able to answer the above questions in plain language for the homeowner, which will go a long way to building trust and creating a long-term relationship.
+They allow you, the homeowner, by getting you lots of information to know what the process will look like, what additional or ongoing costs there could be, etc. It helps the dealer by letting them know you are serious about the installation.
+Any reputable fireplace dealer should easily answer the above questions in plain language for the homeowner, which will go a long way to building trust and creating a long-term relationship.

 You May Also Like…